Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: The physical system

-where the first term drives excitations in the system at a Rabi frequency $\Omega(t)$ modulated by a phase noise signal $\phi(t)$ that introduces a small error at every time step.
-The parameter $\delta(t)$ models the global laser detuning, and the operator $n_k\equiv\sigma_z^k-\hat{I}$ counts the number of Rydberg excitations in site $k$.
+where the first term drives excitations between the ground $|0\rangle$ and Rydberg $|1\rangle$ states on site $k$ along the chain, at a Rabi frequency $\Omega(t)$ modulated by a phase noise signal $\phi(t)$ that introduces a small error at every time step.
+The parameter $\delta(t)$ models the global laser detuning, and the operator $n_k\equiv\frac{1}{2}(\sigma_z^k-\hat{I})$ counts the number of Rydberg excitations in site $k$.
 The terms $\delta(t)$ and $\Omega(t)$ are tuneable in an experimental setting and are governed by the laser frequency, amplitude, and phase stability.
-Finally, we define the interaction Hamiltonian $\hat{H}_{\text{int}}$ explicitly to use it as an observable
+Finally, we define the interaction Hamiltonian $\hat{H}_{\text{int}}$ explicitly to use it in Section \ref{Sec 4} as an observable